 ASIC stands for Australian Securities and Investments Commission is one of the toughest financial market regulatory agencies in the world.

-First of all, go to the ASIC website:
+First of all, go to their official website:

 - Scroll down to “Companies“section